min2ha/ukwa-site/content/target/40333/index.en.md

   "subject": "First World War Centenary, 2014-18"
 }

-# No Game For Girls: A History of Women's Football in WW1

 A project that discovers and shares the social history of the munitionettes in Coventry who formed Ladies Football teams and leagues during World War One.